jnhong/cs403-dpl/README.md

     n := 5 :;
     x == 5 + while[ : i < n : i == i + 1 ],
     ```
-- The value of an while-expression is the value of the last expression evaluated thus far, and is `UNINITIALIZED` otherwise.
+- The value of an while-expression is the value of the last expression evaluated thus far and is `UNINITIALIZED` if no expression is evaluated.

 ### Parenthesized Expressions and Blocks